RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

 The ``pipeline`` and ``language`` keys specify how the NLU model should be built.
-You can read more about this in :ref:`choosing_pipeline` The ``policies`` key defines the :ref:`policies` that the Core model will use.
+You can read more about this in :ref:`choosing-a-pipeline` The ``policies`` key defines the :ref:`policies` that the Core model will use.